liccium/liccium-chrome-extension/README.md

 9. Select extracted **_liccium-chrome-extension-v0.0.1_** folder and enter.
 10. Go to the Plugins settings and pin the Liccium Trust Engine browser extension.

+## Liccium Browser Plugin - Terms of Service (ToS)

+This is the pre-release of the Liccium browser plugin and for testing purposes only!

+### Introduction

+Welcome to the Liccium Browser Plugin.
+By using our plugin, you agree to these Terms of Service.
+Please read them carefully.

+### Usage

+The Liccium Browser Plugin is designed to allow users to find and verify declarations of digital media content online.
+Any misuse or malicious use of the plugin is strictly prohibited.

+### Verification & Authenticity

+The Liccium Browser Plugin operates by capturing the URL of the online content and transmitting it to our server.
+This process facilitates the generation of an ISCC (International Standard Content Code) specific to the content in question.
+Post ISCC generation, the plugin queries the Liccium index to obtain relevant information.
+This index is rooted in content declarations on decentralized public blockchain networks.
+The derived information, including the ISCC and associated metadata, is then presented to the user, offering insights into the content's authenticity and declaration metadata.

+### Privacy

+We respect your privacy!
+The plugin does not collect any personal data unless explicitly provided by the user for specific purposes.

+### Limitation of Liability

+While we strive to provide accurate and timely information, there may be inadvertent technical or factual inaccuracies and typographical errors.
+We reserve the right to make corrections and changes to the plugin at any time without notice.

+### Updates

+We may update our plugin and these Terms of Service from time to time.
+It is your responsibility to check for updates regularly.

+### Termination

+We reserve the right to terminate or suspend access to our plugin for any user who violates these Terms of Service.

+### Governing Law

+These Terms of Service are governed by Dutch law.

+### Contact

+For any questions or concerns regarding these Terms of Service, please contact us at werk @t posth .me.
+By using the Liccium Browser Plugin, you agree to abide by these terms and conditions.
+If you do not agree with any of these terms, please do not use the plugin.